-Assets are files that your machine uses that are loaded from disk, such as show YAML files, images, and sound files.
+Assets are files that your machine uses that are loaded from disks, such as show YAML files, images, and sound files.
 MPF has lots of flexibility for how assets are loaded and unloaded.
 (For example, if you’re running MPF on a machine that doesn’t have a lot of memory, you may not be able to load all the assets at startup and may instead have to dynamically load and unload assets throughout the game.)

 MPF also has the ability to automatically “discover” various types of assets

 in your machine folder, meaning you don’t have to manually type every single